 Why is God so violent and vengeful in the Old Testament?
 I have a friend who is rejecting Christianity because he says the God of the Old Testament is too violent.
 He cites particular passages such as God wiping out everyone in the flood, except Noah's family; God wiping out Sodom and Gomorrah; the command to drive out the Canaanites and others from the land and completely kill everyone according to 1 Samuel 15:3 (and the corresponding commands and threats in the law like Exodus 23:23 and similar ones in Numbers), the killing of Canaanites and etcetera in Joshua and Judges.
 King Josiah killed the Baal priests and idol worshippers in 2 Kings 22.
 He cites all this as proof that the Old Testament God was too violent to be a God of love as in the New Testament.
 Then he concludes that the Old Testament must therefore be the work of power hungry leaders who ascribed God's authority to their own political and racial ambitions.
 Can you help?

-There are multiple issues to address.
+The God of the Old Testament is the God of the New Testament.
+There is only one God.
 We will start with an often ignored fact about God’s character and then conclude with an unpleasant truth.

 For I, the LORD, do not change . . .
 Mal.
 3:6 (NASB)

 Here the Old Testament declares that God does not change.
 That is, His character does not change.
 Whatever He has been, He will always be.
 This same message is repeated in the New Testament in Hebrews 13:8 using different words.
 But the message is the same.
 Here is the verse.

 Jesus Christ is the same yesterday and today and forever.
 Heb.
 13:8 (NASB)